Daunte Culpepper: Struggles and comeback

 Culpepper struggled over the next two seasons beginning in 2001, throwing 14 touchdowns to 13 interceptions.
 The Vikings finished the season 5–11.
 Culpepper started all 11 games in which he appeared, and missed the final five games of the season with a knee injury suffered in a December 2 game against the Pittsburgh Steelers.
-He completed 60 percent or more of his passes in nine of his 11 outings, twice surpassing the 70.0 percent mark, and had a passer rating of 100.0 better in two contests where the Vikings were 1–1.
 Culpepper's rushing total ranked third among NFL quarterbacks, trailing only Pittsburgh's Kordell Stewart (537) and Philadelphia’s Donovan McNabb (482).
-Perhaps his most notable performance during this campaign occurred during a 20–16 comeback win over the Tampa Bay Buccaneers.
-On a run, Culpepper barreled into Derrick Brooks and Shelton Quarles, but was the first player up after the eight-yard score.

-Culpepper continued to struggle in 2002, throwing 18 touchdowns to 23 interceptions and leading the Vikings to a 6–10 record.
+In Week 15 of the 2002 season, Culpepper threw for 312 yards and two touchdowns in a 32–31 win over the Saints to earn NFC Offensive Player of the Week.
+Overall, Culpepper continued to struggle in 2002.
+He threw 18 touchdowns to 23 interceptions and leading the Vikings to a 6–10 record.
 He also fumbled an NFL record 23 times, losing nine of them.
-Culpepper's ten rushing scores led all NFL QBs in 2002 and also marked the sixth-highest total by a QB in NFL history, trailing only Cam Newton (14 for Carolina in 2011) and (12 for New England in 2020), Steve Grogan (12 for New England in 1976), Johnny Lujack (11 for Chicago in 1950), Tobin Rote (11 for Green Bay in 1956), Kordell Stewart (11 for Pittsburgh in 1997), and Kyler Murray (11 for Arizona in 2020).
-Culpepper went on to win the EA Sports Madden Bowl title among NFL players during the 2003 offseason.
+Culpepper's ten rushing scores led all NFL QBs in 2002 and also marked the sixth-highest total by a quarterback in NFL history.

-Culpepper made a comeback in 2003, leading the Vikings to a 9–7 record, although they missed the playoffs.
-He passed for 3,479 yards, 25 touchdowns, and only 11 interceptions, and earned his second trip to the Pro Bowl.
+Culpepper was named NFC Offensive Player of the Month for September.
+In Week 10, on the road against the San Diego Chargers, he passed for 370 yards, four touchdowns, and one interception in the 42–28 loss.
+In the next game, a road loss to the Oakland Raiders, he had 396 passing yards, one passing touchdown, and three interceptions to go with a rushing touchdown.
+Overall, he made a comeback in 2003, leading the Vikings to a 9–7 record, although they missed the playoffs.
+He passed for 3,479 yards, 25 touchdowns, and 11 interceptions to with 73 carries for 422 rushing yards and four touchdowns, and earned his second trip to the Pro Bowl.